-For activities in the near future, the following financing sources have been identified:
+For near future activities, the following financing sources have been identified:

 Future NPPs: Several funding options are taken into account.
-These include: the possibility of generating trusts, authorizing NA-SA to conclude the necessary contracts with national public financial institutions, and international financing schemes.
+These include: the possibility of generating trusts, with national public financial institutions, and international financing schemes.

 2.3.4 Electric grid development

-Argentina is looking forward to implementing new siting for its future NPPs.
-Some of the sites surveyed so far warrant the installation of a high voltage grid in order to connect the NPPs with the National Grid.
+Argentina will implement new siting for its future NPPs.
+Some of the sites surveyed so far warrant the installation of a high voltage grid in order to connect future NPPs with the national grid.